 Some people think it may be considered stored value or quasi cash, but WhatCard says it’s “business services not elsewhere classified”.
 I have no idea who is right—@Grab, what say you?

 Personally, I don’t think it matters because GrabPay is in all likelihood big enough for banks to just consider it a stored value top-up to be excluded at their discretion.
-Most credit cards don’t earn you cashback on stored value top-ups, with some exceptions being the UOB Absolute Cashback Card and Amex True Cashback Card.
+Do note that most credit cards don’t earn you cashback on stored value top-ups, with some exceptions being the UOB Absolute Cashback Card and Amex True Cashback Card.

 MCCs for food delivery apps (GrabFood, FoodPanda and Deliveroo)